jreeee/ShowScrobbling/README.md

 `# pip install -r requirements.txt` (or use your packet manager to install the [reqs](#requirements))
 #### graphical:
-download the repo and unzip it. before starting the programm please execute the `setup.py` file and enter your username when prompted. this will create a file called `constats.py` in the `framework` folder where various static values reside. you'll also need to install the [required libraries](#requirements) for shoscro to work
+download the repo/[latest release](https://github.com/jreeee/ShowScrobbling/releases/latest) and unzip it. before starting the programm please execute the `setup.py` file and enter your username when prompted. this will create a file called `constats.py` in the `framework` folder where various static values reside. you'll also need to install the [required libraries](#requirements) for shoscro to work